 Launch site: SLC-4E, Vandenberg Space Force Base, California

 A SpaceX Falcon 9 rocket will launch another batch of Starlink V2 Mini satellites to low Earth orbit.
-Following stage separation, the first stage booster is due to land on the SpaceX droneship, ‘Of Course I Still Love You.’
+A little more than eight minutes after liftoff, the first stage booster will target a landing on the droneship, ‘Of Course I Still Love You,’ positioned out in the Pacific Ocean.

 Launch site: SLC-40, Cape Canaveral Space Force Station, Florida